publiccodenet/about/activities/documentation/move-merge-delete-pages.md

 When content outgrows its location and moves to its own page, consider using a hyperlink.

-When a page is split into new pages, and the old page becomes redundant, consider whether it could become an index or short stub referencing the new pages.
+When a page is split into new pages, and the old page becomes redundant, consider whether it could become an index, become a short stub referencing the new pages or if it can redirect to an index that lists all the new pages.
 If a redirect is necessary, redirect to the most relevant page.

 ## Deleting pages